 - Each number is an amount of dc stitches.

-- “Ch2, turn” is always assumed at the end of a row, and it always counts as the first dc of the next row.
-Make sure you begin your second dc in correct stitch (into the second to last dc of the row below).
+- “Ch2, turn” is made at the end of every row, and it always counts as the first dc of the next row.
+Make sure you begin your second dc of the row in correct stitch (into the second to last dc of the row below).

-- If a Row begins with “1 , “ then you need to chain 3 before turning.
-This counts as your first dc and your first “ch1, sk1” (the first comma).
-When you return to crochet this end on the next row, make sure you remember this.
-Now, you’ll begin stitching in the 3rd to last dc of the row below.
+- If a Row begins with “1 , ” then you need to chain 3 before turning to count for your first dc and your first “ch1, sk 1 st” (the first comma).

 - Repeats can occur inside of other repeats.
-I will bold the outer most repeat and use a bracket [ ] shape to avoid confusion.
+If this happens, I bold the outer most repeat and use a bracket [ ] shape to help avoid confusion.

-- I use “then” after a repeat when there isn’t a comma (“ch1, sk1 st”) space to avoid confusion with the repeat number.
+- I use “then” after a repeat when there is not a comma directly after the repeated section to help avoid confusion with the repeat number.

-- Commas can begin or end a repeat/section!
-Watch carefully.
+- Commas may begin or end a repeat ( ) section, so watch carefully.

-- My patterns are rigorously tested by a team mixed of experienced and “new-to-numerical-filet” crocheters to ensure everything is understandable and as error-free as humanly possible.
+- My patterns are tested by teams of experienced and “new-to-numerical-filet” crocheters to ensure everything is understandable and as error-free as humanly possible.

 Still stuck?
 Ask for help in our Facebook Group – lots of helpful folks can point you in the right direction!
 Or, contact me – I’ll return your email within 3 business days.